 Connie and I had both become very involved with Transcendental Meditation.
 We had been on many courses and finally we both learnt to levitate.
 We became ‘followers’ of Sai Baba and later of Barry Long.
 All these things seemed to happen at the right time in our lives and were spiritually very rewarding and uplifting.
 Barry Long, from Australia, was a teacher or Guru for ‘Western’ people, which made it easier to follow but harder to run away from.

 Two years before I was due to retire Connie suggested that I ought to be starting a post retirement occupation, and why not The Samaritans?
-I underwent their extensive training and became a Samaritan in 1990 and I am still doing this work.
-Samaritan work in prisons at this time in England was that Samaritans would select, train and support prisoners, (Listeners), to become Samaritans on the inside.
+I underwent their extensive training and became a Samaritan in 1990.
+Samaritan work in prisons, at this time in England, was that Samaritans would select, train and support prisoners, (Listeners), to become Samaritans on the inside.
 The Scottish Prison Service had no such schemes and I saw that there was a challenge here.
 At the highest level, (again), I asked to join the SPS Executive Steering Group, and succeeded.